rust-unofficial/too-many-lists/src/fifth-final.md

         let raw_tail: *mut _ = &mut *new_tail;

-        // .is_null checks for null, equivalent to checking for None if !self.tail.is_null() {
+        if !self.tail.is_null() {
             unsafe {
-                // If the old tail existed, update it to point to the new tail (*self.tail).next = Some(new_tail);
+                (*self.tail).next = Some(new_tail);
             }
         } else {
-            // Otherwise, update the head to point to it self.head = Some(new_tail);
+            self.head = Some(new_tail);
         }